tox2ik/tmp-bank-transaction-api/documentation/task-description.md

 	- [ ] also useful
 	    - [ ] use git, feature branches and versioned releases (e.g. git-flow, semver)
 	    - [ ] build your app in accordance with the principles in the 12-factor-app document
+	    - [ ] index dtabased that are commonly used in queries
 - [ ] use PHP7 and symfony
 - [ ] persist data to MySQL